On these pages you can find out about Coxhoe Parish Councils approaches to Neighbourhood Planning and Parish Planning.

 What is a Neighbourhood Plan?

 A Neighbourhood Plan is a relatively new concept which allows communities to determine land use planning in the area as long it accords with the County Plan.
-You can see how we are progressing on this plan here.
+The Parish Council has put a temporary hold on this due to current commitments but you can see what we have done so far here.

 What is the Parish Plan?

 Parish Plans are a non- statutory documents and are more to do with the provision of services and setting Parish Council priorities rather than land use planning.
 Coxhoe Parish Council’s second Parish Plan was ‘adopted ‘on 5th September 2012.
 The Parish Plan is a document which will aid Coxhoe Parish Council to deliver its priorities, deliver its services and carry out its responsibilities over a five year period, from September 2012 to August 2017.
 The Parish Plan has been produced on the basis of listening to the views of the community.
 The Plan has developed priorities as part of such community engagement.
 It includes both policies and proposals.
 It replaces the original Parish Plan which was approved back in 2005.